-Recently featured on a Vice documentary about Fashion Week, the cosmetic surgery clinic is a different kind of tourist destination.
+Recently featured on a , the cosmetic surgery clinic is a different kind of tourist destination.
 With the ubiquity of cosmetic surgery clinics, surgery patients and low prices in Korea, some people are flying over purely for affordable surgical procedures.
 Price is, however, not the only factor.
 Korea’s famous pop culture has also helped the medical tourist industry.
 In the documentary, surgeon Doctor Seo said: “Now because of Hallyu, people across Asia look at the celebrities and come to Korea in hopes of getting surgery to have a similar appearance and style.”

 There are a large number of plastic surgery clinics and hospitals offering services for medical tourists, some of which are listed on the Korea Tourist Organisation’s website.

 Located in Samcheok, Hwanseongul is the largest limestone cave in Korea.
 The cave is a stunning natural attraction, home to different pools, stalactites, stalagmites and waterfalls.
 What makes the experience particularly interesting are the LED lights and the names and descriptions that are given to different rock formations.
 These names and descriptions are written on placards that are placed along your route, likening different parts of the cave to samgyeopsal, “cave popcorn”, and- a personal favourite- “Moon Milk.”
 Names inside the cave start off fairly upbeat such as the ‘Palace of Dream’, but slowly they get a bit more cynical, like the ‘Pledge of Love (Corroded Hole).’
 This is before you reach areas like the ‘Bridge of Repentance’ and the ‘Valley of Hell’.
 LED lights line the walkways, which offer for fantastic photo opportunities.
 There is also an LED rainbow inside.
 Where else in the world will you find that?